openplacos/openplacos/README.md

 ## Config file ##

-OpenplacOS config file is quite easy to set up.
+OpenplacOS config file, located in */etc/default/openplacos* on ubuntu (the path is distro-dependant), is quite easy to set up.
 This file is basically in yaml and is composed in 3 parts:

 ### Component declaration ###
 In this first part, you will describe all components you want to use by setting attributes like this: